 He realized the average person keeps their phone for about two years, but the conventional plastic cases used to protect their phones would last for thousands of years, were made from non-renewable resources, can’t be recycled, and will end up in landfills.

-So he developed a biodegradable and compostable material called Flaxstic and created the world’s first Pela Case in 2011 for the iPhone 4.
+So he developed a biodegradable and compostable material called Flaxstic and created the world’s first Pela Case (a revolutionary eco friendly phone case) in 2011 for the iPhone 4.

 They have since developed a wide variety of eco-friendly phone cases for iPhones, Samsung phones, and Google Pixel phones.
 They have also expanded, developing cases for Airpods.
 We have an in-depth Pela Case review on our blog, check it out to learn more (our founder and host of the pod Cory loves his).